 Maternal testing for causes suspected based on history

 Polyhydramnios is usually suspected based on ultrasonographic findings or uterine size that is larger than expected for dates.
 However, qualitative estimates of amniotic fluid volume tend to be subjective.
-So if polyhydramnios is suspected, amniotic fluid should be assessed quantitatively using the AFI.
+So if polyhydramnios is suspected, amniotic fluid should be assessed using one of the following ultrasonographic criteria:

 Identification of cause

 If polyhydramnios is present, further testing is recommended to determine the cause.
-Which tests are done may depend on which causes are suspected clinically (usually based on history or other ultrasound findings).
+The tests done depend on which causes are suspected clinically (usually based on history or other ultrasound findings).
 Tests may include

 Comprehensive ultrasonographic examination for fetal malformations (always recommended)